erfanzar/EasyDeL/docs/README.md

 EasyDeL (Easy Deep Learning) is an open-source library designed to accelerate and optimize the training process of machine learning models.
-This library is primarily focused on Jax/Flax and plans to offer easy and fine solutions to train Flax/Jax Models on the `TPU/GPU` both for Serving and Training
+This library is primarily focused on Jax/Flax and plans to offer easy and fine solutions to train Flax/Jax Models on the `TPU/GPU` both for Serving and Training For both Python And Mojo🔥

 #### Note this Library needs golang to run (for some tracking stuff on TPU/GPU/CPU)